Upward-Spiral-Science/claritycontrol/Draft/progress_report.md

 Answering the descriptive questions required looking at the visualized data and comparing the patterns we observed.
 Because we quickly realized such patterns would not be analyzable due to the subsampled nature of our visuals, we were forced to redraw descriptive analysis questions that focused more on the visuals.

 #### Exploratory Analysis
+For exploratory analysis we started by looking at the csv files and making predictive claims about the behavioral differences in each one.

 #### Inferential Analysis
 We needed to define a model for inferential analysis.
+Our initial data was composed of a single fear data file and a single control data file, so while actual analysis was not necessary to differentiate - since brains will have differences between themselves regardless of the specific type - we conducted a basic hypothesis test regardless.

 #### Predictive Analysis
 4 different classifiers were used.
+These classifiers were conducted using scikit's api.

 <img src="../figs/classification_clarity.png" data-canonical-src="../figs/classification_clarity.png" width="700" />

 #### Testing Assumptions
 Three different assumptions were taken:
     "1.
 We assume that histograms are sampled according to: $x_i \\stackrel{iid}{\\sim} F$.
 This is both an independent and identical assumption.\n", "2.
 We assume that the data poinst are independent: $F_{X|0}=Norm(\\mu_{0},\\sigma_{0})^{V\\times V}$.\n", "3.
 We assume there is a class conditional difference across conditions={Control, Cocaine, Fear}.\n", "4.
 In addition, we assume that any other differences of the subjects such as genders, ages will not or have limit affects to the data.
 (We cannot test on this, because we do not have access to that information.)\n",